davidcamilo0710/ElephantsFlows/README.md

 ## Usage

-This project is best viewed in a notebook viewer, which can be accessed [here](https://nbviewer.jupyter.org/github/justinmlam/league-of-legends-match-eda/blob/master/league-of-legends-match-eda.ipynb).
+This project is best viewed in a notebook viewer, which can be accessed [here](https://nbviewer.org/github/davidcamilo0710/LeagueOfLegendsAnalysis/blob/42d88b777ab6ca2e8c40de22e810315ff85354a2/league-of-legends-EDA.ipynb).
 In this notebook, you will find a walk through of the work done and the respective code.

-## Legality
-This is a personal project made for non-commercial uses ONLY.
-This project will not be used to generate any promotional or monetary value for me, the creator, or the user.